Rajnikanth-max/Amazon-ui-home-page-clone/README.md

 # Amazon-clone frontend
-Amazon clone  frontend by using html,css,and javascript
+Amazon clone  frontend by using html,css,and javascript this is my first repository